celestiaorg/orchestrator-relayer/docs/orchestrator.md

 For more information about the `keys` command, check the `keys` documentation in [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/keys.md).

-### Requirements

-To run an orchestrator, you will need to have access to the following:

-* *Access to your EVM address private key.
-This latter doesn't need to be funded in any network.
-* *A list of bootstrappers for the P2P network.
-These will be shared by the team for every network we plan on supporting.
-* *Access to your consensus node RPC and gRPC ports.

 ### Start the orchestrator

 Now that we have the store initialized, we can start the orchestrator.
 Make sure you have your Celestia-app node RPC and gRPC accessible, and able to connect to the P2P network bootstrappers.